Meet Our Faculty

 Dr. Mikyung Lim is a distinguished pianist and music educator recognized for her achievements in performance, teaching, and academic research.
 She earned her Doctor of Musical Arts in Piano Performance from the University of North Texas, studying under Professor Adam Wodnicki, and was awarded a scholarship for academic excellence.
 Dr. Lim is currently the Program Director of the Bachelor of Arts in Music (BAM) program at California Arts University.

 Her performance career includes a celebrated debut at Carnegie Hall in New York, and she continues to perform actively in piano and ensemble recitals.
 She has received notable recognition as a finalist in the American Prize National Competition and winner of the American Protégé International Piano & Strings Competition.
 In addition to her performances, Dr. Lim has significantly contributed to church music, serving as the Music Director at St. Anselm Episcopal Church.
 As a passionate educator, Dr. Lim has mentored students who have gone on to win top prizes in various competitions.
 She is a member of several prestigious music organizations, including the Music Teachers National Association (MTNA), the Music Teachers Association of California (MTAC), and the College Music Society (CMS).
-Her academic research, “Norwegian Folk Elements in Thomas Tellefsen’s Mazurkas,” was featured at the MTNA Piano Pedagogy Symposium and presented at the University of
+Her academic research, “Norwegian Folk Elements in Thomas Tellefsen’s Mazurkas,” was featured at the MTNA Piano Pedagogy Symposium and presented at the University of South Carolina.

 In addition to her musical career, Dr. Lim serves as a music critic for KRA News Channel, offering expert analysis and reviews of musical events, which are highly regarded by musicians and enthusiasts alike.
 Furthermore, she is the Chairperson of CM Medical USA Clinic, overseeing operations and business strategy in plastic surgery, traditional Korean medicine, and cosmetic treatments.